Understand Yarn Count in 60 Seconds: 21s–40s T-Shirt Fabric Quality

 • opacity (especially in light colors)

-• how easily flaws show (pilling, unevenness, twist)
+• how easily flaws show (pilling, unevenness, twist/spirality)

-Important note: yarn count works together with GSM (fabric weight) and knit structure.
-A 32s tee at 160gsm behaves very differently from a 32s tee at 220gsm.
+Yarn count works together with GSM (fabric weight) and knit density.
+A 32s single jersey tee at 160 GSM behaves very differently from a 32s tee at 220 GSM.
+For OEM buyers, this is where most “same spec, different outcome” problems come from.

 Part 2: Is Higher Yarn Count Always Better?